-Video conferencing is on the increase and unwanted noise is particularly noticeable in such an environment.
-It’s important to reduce echo in conference rooms because reverberation of speech frequencies can make it especially difficult for those joining online to listen and contribute, not to mention distracting for those in the room.
+It’s important to reduce echo in conference rooms because video conferencing is on the increase and unwanted noise is particularly noticeable in such an environment.
+Reverberation of speech frequencies can make it especially difficult for those joining online to listen and contribute, not to mention distracting for those in the room.

 What causes echo in conference rooms?